-It masks you from the mosquitos and other biting flies that are attracted to the heat, carbon dioxide, and odor emitted by your body.
+It masks you from the mosquitos and other biting flies that are attracted to the heat, carbon dioxide, and odour emitted by your body.

 I’d much prefer this mosquito repellent Dettol mix to being bitten or worrying about the potential issues of ingredients1 in commercially available products.

 DIY ant repellents

 There is nothing worse than being bitten by an ant (especially, like…when you’re sitting in nature trying to meditate).
 Ouch!
 Imagine my surprise when I found a colony of ants nesting under my meditation cushion (for real).
 By the way, if you are wanting a new or replacement meditation pillow, see my article covering the best type of inner filling and structure for comfort in these.

 The following bug repellent is great for deterring ants.
 You can easily make this up at home beforehand to take with you camping.